Get to Know Aumazo

 In recent years, we invested in a hydraulic block machine, produced blocks and built the library.
 We also started a business that morphed from a blockyard business into a construction business (ZOMA).
 We are producing more blocks to complete the construction of the boarding school and the revenue stream generated by the construction business will allow us to sustain the operating costs of the school.
 Feel free to explore the site for more information about the Organization, learn about our volunteering opportunities, and other ways by which you can help.

-Our long-standing strategy has been to construct and operate a school facility where a hands-on, bottom-up and community driven approach to girls' education in the 21st century is paramount.
+Our long-standing strategy has been to construct a school that will become self-sustaining and operate a school facility where a hands-on, bottom-up and community driven approach to girls' education in the 21st century is paramount.
 At the heart of our project is the goal to foster economic development in this region of western Cameroon in ways that connect local development to the larger global community.
 Hence, we will reach our empowerment goals and train many effective and able future leaders in a welcoming environment conducive to learning.
 We hope that your continued support will help us achieve our goals.